ayanmali/TMU-Security-Scraper/README.md

     - Predict incident hotspots based on recent activity

 - Clustering and Anomaly Detection
-    - K-Means or DBSCAN to identify patterns in incident characteristics
+    - K-Means to identify patterns in incident characteristics ✅
+        - Figure out how to use silhouette analysis to determine the number of clusters to use
+    - Try out different kinds of algorithms (DBSCAN, HDBSCAN)

 - Train an autoencoder or One Class SVM to identify incidents that deviate from typical patterns
     - Look for anomalies in incident frequencies